SaifurRahmanRatul/Portfolio/README.md

 - **GitHub**: [https://github.com/SaifurRahmanRatul](https://github.com/SaifurRahmanRatul)

 ## Project Details
 This portfolio is a static website hosted on GitHub Pages.
-The source code is available in this repository, written in HTML, CSS, and planned to include JavaScript and React for enhanced interactivity in future updates.
-Feel free to explore the code, suggest improvements, or collaborate!
+The source code is available in this repository, written in HTML, CSS, and JavaScript.
+Dynamic features (e.g., skills display) are implemented with JavaScript, with plans to refactor into a React application.

+### Setup Instructions
+1. Clone the repository: `git clone https://github.com/SaifurRahmanRatul/Portfolio.git`
+2. Navigate to the folder: `cd Portfolio`
+3. Open `index.html` in a web browser or use a local server (e.g., Live Server in VS Code) for full functionality.
+4. Ensure `style.css` and `script.js` are in the same directory as `index.html`.

 ## Future Plans
-- Enhance the website with JavaScript for dynamic features like smooth scrolling and form validation.
+- Enhance the website with JavaScript for dynamic features like form validation and smooth scrolling.
 - Refactor the project into a React application to leverage component-based development.
 - Deploy additional projects showcasing my growing skill set.

+## Contributions
+Feel free to explore the code, suggest improvements, or collaborate!
+Open an issue or submit a pull request.